How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Treat count consistently wrong Counter algorithm bug Clear app cache, run "relearn treats" procedure 90%

-Works on WiFi but not cellular Push notification system error Reinstall app, check phone notification settings 95%
+Works on WiFi but not cellular Push notification system error Reinstall the app, check phone notification settings 95%

-🌡️ 5.
-Environmental Factors: Humidity, Temperature & Placement
+5. Environmental Factors: Humidity, Temperature & Placement

 Where and how you place your Furbo 360° significantly impacts its mechanical reliability.
 Environmental conditions you might not consider can accelerate wear and cause persistent jams.